retr0-13/Responder/README.md

 - Built-in DNS server.

-This server will answer type A queries.
+This server will answer type SRV and A queries.
 This is really handy when it's combined with ARP spoofing.

 - Built-in WPAD Proxy Server.